 Tanjirou desperately tries to call out to his sister, but this only catches the attention of a member of the mysterious Demon Slayer Corps.
 Tanjirou pleads for his sister’s life to be spared when something unprecedented happens.
 When it looks like the Demon Slayer is about to hurt Tanjirou for getting in the way, Nezuko fights to defend her brother.
 For a demon to protect a human, the idea is simply unthinkable.

 The Demon Slayer agrees to let the siblings go and tells them there might be a chance – a very slim chance – of returning Nezuko’s humanity.
 Tanjirou will need to find the demon who killed his family, and to do that, he must join the ranks of the Demon Slayer Corps.

-For brother and sister, the long road of death and suffering has only just begun.
+The long road of death and suffering has only just begun for brother and sister.

 Before anything else in this review, it must be said that Demon Slayer: Kimetsu no Yaiba (Demon Slayer) desperately needs a televised sequel.
 Although the announced theatrical sequel, Demon Slayer Movie: Infinity Train (release date still unknown at the time of this post going live), is a good start, a season two really is necessary.